Pau Babot

-Pau Klaus Babot Müller (born 20 August 2003) is a footballer who plays as a midfielder for Hanauer SC 1960 in Germany's Hessenliga.
+Pau Klaus Babot Müller (born 20 August 2003) is a footballer who plays as a midfielder for FC Bayern Alzenau in Germany's Regionalliga.
 Born in Germany, he is an Andorra international.

 Early life

 Babot was born on 1 August 2003 in Germany to an Andorran mother and a German father.
 Growing up, he attended the Schule am Ried in Germany.
 He can speak Catalan and Spanish.

 Club career

 As a youth player, Babot joined the youth academy of FC Germania Enkheim.
 Three years later, he joined the youth academy of FSV 1910 Bergen, before joining the youth academy of KSV Klein-Karben, where he captained the under-14 team.
 In 2022, he started his career with SG Bornheim Grün-Weiss.
 Ahead of the second half of the 2023–24 season, he signed for Hanauer SC 1960.

 International career

 Babot played for the Andorra national under-17 football team for 2020 UEFA European Under-17 Championship qualification.
 The same year, he played for the Andorra national under-19 football team.
 On 19 October 2024, he debuted for the Andorra national football team during a 0–0 away draw with the Malta national football team in the UEFA Nations League.